 Reflect, refract, transmit, absorb!

 Find an empty box, preferably all white.
 Take the top of the box off and set the box on its side.
 On the remaining five sides, design openings in the box from above, on the sides and from the bottom.
-Make some of the openings linear, others in a pattern or repetitive shapes.
+Make some of the openings linear, others in a pattern, or repetitive shapes.
 Place an object inside of your box.
-Cut the openings with an exacto knife keeping the edges of the opening clean.
-Take a flash light and shine the light outside of the box while looking into the box.
-See how the direction and source of the light changes the effect of the space and the mood of the displayed object.
-Show your magic light box to a friend!
+Cut the openings with an Exacto knife keeping the edges of the opening clean.
+Take a flashlight and shine the light outside of the box while looking into the box.
+See how the direction and source of the light change the effect of the space and the mood of the displayed object.
+Show your magic lightbox to a friend!

 Make light magic!

 - Natural lighting is light that comes from the sun.